 Nunavut Tunngavik Inc.

-Nunavut Tunngavik Incoporated (NTI) is the organization which coordinates and manages Inuit responsibilities set out in the Nunavut Land Claims Agreement (NLCA) and ensures that the federal and territorial governments fulfill their obligations.
+Nunavut Tunngavik Incorporated (NTI) is the organization that coordinates and manages Inuit responsibilities set out in the Nunavut Land Claims Agreement (NLCA) and ensures that the federal and territorial governments fulfill their obligations.

 Atuqtuarvik Corporation